appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Batch Picking**: This is one type of Picking operation.
 Batch picking involves a worker moving through the warehouse collecting goods for several orders at once.
 For more info, refer to [this link](https://www.mecalux.com/blog/batch-picking-definition).

 **Bill of Lading**: A bill of lading is a legal document that is issued by a carrier to the shipper.
 It contains details about which goods are being shipped, where the shipment is coming from and going to, as well as details of the shipper, carrier, and consignee.
-For more info, refer to [this link](https://www.maersk.com/logistics-explained/shipping-documentation/2023/10/02/what-is-bill-of-lading).
+For more info, refer to [this link](https://www.maersk.com/logistics-explained/shipping-documentation/2023/10/02/what-is-bill-of-lading) and [UPS definition](https://www.ups.com/us/en/supplychain/resources/glossary-term/bill-of-lading.page).

 **Bonded Warehouse**: A bonded warehouse (or customs warehouse) is a secure storage facility where shippers can store their imported goods without needing to immediately pay import taxes and duties.
 To put it another way: when goods are held in bonded warehouses, they’re considered to be still in transit to their final destination.
 Only when goods are dispatched from the secure area of a bonded warehouse to their final destination, do these fees apply.
 These warehouses can be found all over the world and are traditionally operated by governmental authorities or private entities under robust state customs guidelines.
 For more info, refer to [this link](https://www.maersk.com/logistics-explained/storage-and-warehousing/2024/09/06/bonded-warehouses-explained).